Introduction to asking for payment

 What to include when asking for payment

-One of the most important elements in figuring out how to ask for payment is knowing what to include in your request.
+Our findings show that one of the most important elements in figuring out how to ask for payment is knowing what to include in your request.

 You should include a few essential components in your overdue invoice email.
 These include:

 - A direct subject line: Let your customer know what the email is about from the get-go.
 Write something like: “Payment for Invoice # [Number].”
+Providing the invoice number in the subject line makes it clear what payment is overdue.

 - Your bank account or payment provider information: Don’t leave anything to guesswork – make it easy for your customer to pay you by providing your complete bank account or payment provider information.